datanav/docs/hub/bidirectional-synchronization.rst

 1. Ensuring that preexisting duplicates are not propagated as duplicates into other systems
 2. Ensuring that entities inserted by Sesam are kept track of and merged with their origin entity

-Point 1, e.g. a company represented in system *A* has a corresponding company represented in system *B* can be managed by by letting the entities merge in their global pipe.
+Point 1, e.g. a company represented in system *A* has a corresponding company represented in system *B* can be managed by letting the entities merge in their global pipe.
 This also requires the identification of (preferably) uniquely identifying merge criterion that ensure these two entities are treated as the same entity.
 By applying the :ref:`namespace split pattern <namespace_split>` we can ensure that the correct version of the data is sent to the correct ``-share`` pipe.

 Points 2 is solved by a combination of :ref:`capture response with transform pattern <capture_response_with_transform>` and the :ref:`establish origin pattern <establish_origin_pattern>` as seen in the :ref:`insert pattern <insert_pattern>` section.